 As a dancer, Jewel is known for her musicality and playful attitude.
 She gladly dances both roles.
 She is an eclectic DJ who can staunchly traditional or “go rogue” with nuevo selections, depending on the event.
 She is always looking for opporutnities to host guest teachers, and organised five guest teacher visits in 2019 alone.

 Marcel is a dynamic dancer who is credited with being one of the founders of Ottawa’s tango community.
-After learning ballroom and club salsa, he started learning Argentine Tango in 1997, studying with several teachers who would go on to create Studio Tango Montreal.
+After learning ballroom and club salsa, he started learning Argentine Tango in 1997, studying with several teachers in Montreal.
 He and his late wife Daniele Lacroix started teaching in Ottawa, and bringing in well-known teachers to give workshops for the small-but-growing tango community.
 Once Francis Caron moved to Ottawa and established Siempre Tango, he asked Marcel if he wanted to join the team, and, as Marcel puts it, “Here we are, just a ‘few’ years later!”

 Tiniko started Argentine Tango in Ottawa in 2010 and was hooked immediately.
 She immersed herself by taking local classes and attending tango events in North America, Europe, and Argentina.
 She began organising locally in 2014, and then moved to Buffalo, NY, organising events there for 4 years before returning to Ottawa.
 Her most well-known event was the annual ESO!
 Buffalo Tango Marathon, which brought 200 people together over a weekend to celebrate tango.
 Tiniko’s been teaching since 2015, and joined the Siempre Tango team in 2019.
 In her classes, she focuses on applying students’ natural movement, which best allows them to express themselves through tango, and she addresses creativity, musicality, technique, and connection to oneself, one’s partner, and the social scene.